gknowles/dimapp/src/cli/README.md

 | required positional                 | \<file\>    |

-Names for positionals (inside angled or square brackets) may contain spaces, and all names may be preceded by modifiers:
+Names for positionals (inside angled or square brackets) may contain spaces, and all names may be preceded by modifier flags:

 | Flag | Description                                                     |
 |------|-----------------------------------------------------------------|